amandaguglieri/hackinglife/docs/htb-markup.md

 <?xml version = "1.0"?><order><quantity>2</quantity><item>Home Appliances</item><address>1</address></order>
 ```

 Playing around with the request (for instance, nesting some xml) you can check that it's possible to escape the xml tags.
+This request contains a [xml external entity XEE vulnerability](xml-external-entity-xee.md).

 From some responses like the one below (and also from nmap scanning) you know that server runs on a windows: